AtulACleaver/sem-03-dsa/00 PYQs/Mid Sem/01 Intro/README.md

 ## 1. Conceptual / Theory Questions

 ### 1.1 Abstract Data Types (ADT)
-2. What is an ADT (Abstract Data Type) in data structure?
+1. What is an ADT (Abstract Data Type) in data structure?
 Explain with examples.
+Ans - ADT or Abstract Data Type is a way where we look at the data structure and focus on what it does and not on how it does it.
+For example - Stacks & Queues can be implemented using both arrays & linked lists.

 ### 1.2 Time & Space Complexity Analysis
 1. Find the worst-case time complexity of the following C function: